This post may contain affiliate links. See our affiliate disclaimer here.

 Pros of Sharing Ministry Health Plans

-3. National coverage: There is no network associated with these plans, so you may choose any provider in any state.
-This is the reason these plans are popular with full time RVers.
+- National coverage: There is no network associated with these plans, so you may choose any provider in any state.
+This is the reason these plans are popular with full-time RVers.

 Cons of Sharing Ministry Health Plans

-1. No guarantees of coverage: Because these plans not actually health insurance, they are not regulated by the same laws.
+- No guarantees of coverage: Because these plans are not health insurance, they are not regulated by the same laws.
 The fine print on the plans lists many services which are not covered.
 Limitations include any medical issues resulting from engaging in “risky behaviors”.

-2. Pre-existing conditions may not be covered: These plans typically do not cover any pre-existing conditions.
+- Pre-existing conditions may not be covered: These plans typically do not cover pre-existing conditions.

 Tips for Researching Health Insurance

-As you now know, finding health insurance for full time RVers can be quite complicated.
-Here are some additional tips to help you research health insurance for you full time RVing lifestyle.
+As you now know, finding health insurance for full-time RVers can be quite complicated.
+Here are some additional tips to help you research health insurance for your full-time RVing lifestyle.

-1. Be careful giving out your phone number: If you provide your phone number on any third party health insurance websites, expect to receive hundreds of phone calls from insurance agents.
+- Be careful giving out your phone number: If you provide your phone number on any third-party health insurance websites, expect to receive hundreds of phone calls from insurance agents.

-3. Your spouse may need a separate plan: If your spouse is a different age or only one of you has a pre-existing condition, it make more sense to have separate plans.
-For example, my husband choose an ACA plan because he had a pre-existing condition that limited his options.
+- Your spouse may need a separate plan: If your spouse is a different age or only one of you has a pre-existing condition, it makes more sense to have separate plans.
+For example, my husband chose an ACA plan because he had a pre-existing condition that limited his options.
 I obtained a private plan that provided similar coverage at half of the monthly cost.

-4. Read the fine print: If you are considering any of the health plan options that are not ACA complaint, be sure to read all of the policy’s fine print before enrolling to ensure you understand exactly what is covered.
+- Read the fine print: If you are considering any of the health plan options that are not ACA compliant, be sure to read all of the policy’s fine print before enrolling to ensure you understand exactly what is covered.

 If you need help planning for other RV living expenses, check out my article on creating a budget and our RV living budget calculator.